‘St. Andrews’ Piece Unique

-This big gold watch ‘St. Andrews’ bespoke watch was made upon the customer’s request as a tribute to his favorite UK golf field ‘The Old Course St. Andrews Links’.
-The hand painted hot enamel dial was made according to classic technology based on an old photo of a golf course.
-The special and rare pocket watch movement was used to bring life of ticks and dings.
+This big gold ‘St. Andrews’ bespoke watch was made upon the customer’s request as a tribute to his favourite UK golf course ‘The Old Course St. Andrews Links’.
+The hand painted hot enamel dial was made according to classic technology and based on an old photo of the golf course.
+A special and rare pocket watch movement was used to bring the watch to life with ticks and dings.

 Rare vintage movement with three wheel trains for time, repeater and jumping second functions.

-Independent second wheel train allows a jumping second hand that’s sort of like in a quartz watch.
-The second hand either starts or stops by a button.
+The independent second wheel train allows a jumping second hand similar to that in a quartz watch.
+The second hand either starts or stops by pressing a button.

-The quarter repeater is activated by a slider on the case side.
+The quarter repeater is activated by a slider on the side of the case.
 Hammers perform single strikes for the number of hours and double strikes for the full quarters in an hour.
-Due to large size of the movement, heavy hammers and gongs make a deep loud sound.
+Due to the large size of the movement, the heavy hammers and gongs make a deep, loud noise.

-The dial is hand painted, a classic hot enamel technique was implemented.
+The dial is hand painted, and a classic hot enamel technique was implemented.

-Although the watch was not made for everyday wear, but it’s attractive and suitable for special events.
+Although the watch was not made for everyday wear, but it is attractive and suitable for special events.

 Handmade alligator strap, golf ball shaped 18K gold clasp.

 The diamonds and dark-blue sapphires on the rim represent the minute and hour markings.

 The signature ‘Piece Unique’ shows there is only one masterpiece was made.